How to Add a WooCommerce Booking Filter Widget On Your WooCommerce Bookings Site

 What Are Booking Filters For WooCommerce and How Do They Work?

-Booking Filters is a WooCommerce Booking Plugin that works with WooCommerce Bookings & Reservations extension.
+Booking Filters is a WooCommerce Booking Filter Plugin that works with WooCommerce Bookings & Reservations extension.

 With WooCommerce Bookings & Reservation, you can create an online store that sells bookable products like spa treatments, car rentals, hotel rooms, or doctor’s appointments.